2024 Thesis Exhibition

 My mom and I traveled around Connecticut and New York, visiting family on Long Island and the Hamptons.
 She wanted me to see new places and experience the joy of life again.
 I didn’t want to, but I knew I needed to.
 I had to figure out a way to get through something that, at the time, felt insurmountable.

 I had no clue who I was or what I wanted in life.
-My personality revolved around my previous partner.
-We had grown up together, from 18 to 24.
+My personality and happiness had revolved around my previous partner.

-Sitting in sadness, fear, and loneliness, I knew I had to reach out to my community.
-I wore my heart on my sleeve and was honest and vulnerable with those around me about how I was feeling, and what I was going through.
+Sitting in sadness, fear, and loneliness, I knew I also had to reach out to my artistic community.
 This opened doors I never could have imagined.
-The support from my mentors, friends, and family saved me from a relationship that never would have worked out.
+The support from my mentors, friends, and family collectively saved me.

-I started to listen to music as a way to cope.
+I started to listen to music again as a way to heal.
 This became one of the most important tools in my life for managing stress and change.

 Blackbird is my new lease on life.
 It is the strength and power of being a woman.
 It is the birdsong in the woods as I am walking my dog.
 The first plants that pop up in spring.
 Blackbird is the music that helped me cope with loss and change, and the people who believed in me when I couldn’t myself.